Tokens

 Variables are duplicated

 • Check if diff-id was reset.
-Enable Adopt Existing so the plugin binds existing variables by name.
+Enable Bind existing by name so the plugin adopts existing variables/styles by name.

 Values are not updating